 You can see more detail of the things that we do to directly help our student members on our website.

-We spend about half of our £4m ‘useable’ income on non-commercial staff costs.
-That leaves about £2m to spend on everything else: heat & light, repairs & maintenance, equipment hire, design and print costs, and much more.
-We are also rebuilding the Association’s reserves and any surplus made is held aside for that purpose.
+We spend slightly over half of our ‘useable’ income on non-commercial staff costs.
+That leaves about £1.5m to spend on everything else: heat & light, repairs & maintenance, equipment hire, design and print costs, and much more.
+Anything that’s left over at the end of the year is retained to help rebuild the Association’s reserves (see ‘balance sheet’, below)..